apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

    _jcr:content/metadata/dc:.*$_
    which indexes all property names starting with _dc_ from node with relative path _jcr:content/metadata_
+4. The string `:nodeName` - this special case indexes node name as if it's a virtual property of the node being indexed.
+Setting this along with `nodeScopeIndex=true` is akin to setting `indexNodeName=true` on indexing rule. (`@since Oak 1.3.15`)

 <a name="path-restrictions"></a>
 ##### Evaluate Path Restrictions